eimon96/Stopwatch/README.md

 # The Simplest Stopwatch for Android

-Made especially for speedcubing, as you can tap anywhere to start/pause the stopwatch
+Made especially for speedcubing, as you can tap anywhere to start/pause the stopwatch.

-You can focus on your shuffled rubik's cube now xD.
+You can focus on your shuffled rubik's cube now xD

 # Tested on